 Tea soothes the spirit and calms the mind, embodying the myriad facets of life and the ebb and flow of time.
 It is an indispensable “spiritual sustenance” in the lives of Chinese people.

-China has a vast array of tea types, which can be categorized into six main categories based on their degree of fermentation: Green Tea, Yellow Tea, White Tea, Oolong (or Qing) Tea, Black Tea (which refers to what is known as in the West), and Dark (or Hei) Tea.
+China has a vast array of tea types, which can be categorized into six main categories based on their degree of Fermentation: Green Tea, Yellow Tea, White Tea, Oolong (or Qing) Tea, Black Tea (which refers to what is known as Red Tea in the West), and Dark (or Hei) Tea.
 Given the seasonal changes from spring's warmth, summer's heat, autumn's coolness, and winter's cold, there are specific teas that are best suited for each season according to climatic conditions.

-01Seasonal
+01Seasonal Tea Drinking

-Spring — Flower Tea: With its slightly sweet and cool nature and fragrant aroma, flower tea helps to dispel the cold accumulated in the body during winter, promotes the circulation of qi and blood, and strengthens liver function.
+Spring — Flower tea: With its slightly sweet and cool nature and fragrant aroma, flower tea helps to dispel the cold accumulated in the body during winter, promotes the circulation of qi and blood, and strengthens liver function.
 Common flower teas include osmanthus tea, jasmine tea, and magnolia tea.

 Summer — Green Tea: Slightly bitter but with a hint of sweetness and a cool nature, green tea is effective in relieving heat and thirst, clearing heat and dampness, calming the heart, and treating diarrhea and sores.
 It is most suitable for drinking in the summer.
-Famous green teas include Longjing from Hangzhou, Biluochun from Suzhou, from , Lu'an Guapian from Anhui, and Xinyang Maojian from Henan.
+Famous green teas include Longjing from Hangzhou, Biluochun from Suzhou, Huangshan Maofeng from Anhui, Lu'an Guapian from Anhui, and Xinyang Maojian from Henan.

-Autumn — Oolong Tea: Oolong tea, also known as Qing tea, is a semi-fermented tea that is slightly astringent and sweet, neither hot nor cold.
+Autumn — Oolong Tea: Oolong tea, also known as Qing tea, is a semi-fermented tea that is slightly Astringent and sweet, neither hot nor cold.
 It is effective in quenching thirst, clearing internal heat, and moisturizing the throat and skin, making it ideal for combating the dryness of autumn.
 Notable oolong teas include Tieguanyin from Anxi, Wuyi Rock Tea, Dahongpao, Fenghuang Shuixian, and Tungting Oolong, with the first two being among China's top ten famous teas.

 Winter — Black (Red) Tea and Dark Tea: These teas have a sweet and warm nature, which helps to conserve yang energy, generate heat, and warm the abdomen.
 They enhance the body's resistance to cold.